SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-insights.md

 > 📘 Note
 >
-> For **My.SSS**, there may be a 1-2 month delay from when income-related data is posted from the data source.
+> For **Social Security Services**, there may be a 1-2 month delay from when income-related data is posted from the data source.
 Smile takes this into account, but it is important to note this possible data discrepancy and add it to your own calculations.

 | Insight variable name | Description |
 |---|---|